Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "I do not flatter you in turn, Daar.
 It is the truth.
 At least ninety-two percent of your genetic fortune originates in the breeding programs your own species runs against itself.
 Much of the remainder is the Hierarchy’s work.
 Our contributions were comparatively small."

-*"Small,* huh?"
+"*Small,* huh?"
 Daar chuffed deep in his chest, then tensed his legs *harder.* "Don’t seem all that small t’me.
 An’ I know my legs are pretty as balls, but my eyes are up here, First Director.
 Either give ‘em a good long grope or *look at me* when we’re talkin’."

 Shanl looked up, and *up* at the towering Great Father, across the hard-flexed exaggerated hyper-male topology of his abdomen and chest, to the face of a *darkly amused* emperor.